 The process of decarboxylation occurs when applied heat removes a carboxyl group from a cannabinoid.
 By removing the carboxyl group, the cannabinoid breaks down and transitions into another cannabinoid.

 As a result of decarboxylation, the remaining cannabinoid has different properties to its predecessor.
 As far as the debate between CBDa and CBD is concerned, evidence suggests that each cannabinoid has its own properties.
 This doesn’t answer the question of which one is better but instead suggests that each cannabinoid has its own specific attributes and effects on users.

 Cannabidiolic acid (CBDa) is a phytocompound that’s found in hemp plants.
 As the compound that CBD is derived from, researchers consider this as the precursor compound to CBD.
 During the process of harvesting, hemp plants are abundant in CBDa.
 After heat is applied through the process of decarboxylation, the CBDa transitions into CBD by removing the carboxyl group.

 The full benefits of CBDa are currently unknown and as testing continues, we’ll be able to distinguish all benefits and side effects.
-Studies suggest that CBDa may have very similar benefits to CBD by increasing health and wellness within the body through Endocannabinoid system support.

 As the future of CBD products progress, we may see more products that combine CBDa and CBD together.
 With further testing, we may see manufacturers create products that provide greater benefits.